Thursday, July 7, 2016

 “Austria-Hungary alone remained entirely submissive,” according to the Edmond Paris’ book The Vatican Against Europe.

-Paris shows how the Church gradually, step by step, regained influence in Germany, intent on using that country as their secular arm “in order to annihilate the influence of Orthodox Russia in the Balkans.”
+Paris shows how the Church gradually, step by step, regained influence in Germany, intent on using that country as their secular arm, “in order to annihilate the influence of Orthodox Russia in the Balkans.”

 The Catholic Church wholeheartedly supported the arms build-up in pre-WWI Germany.
 Paris quotes Adrienne Dansette’s work “Fate of French Catholicism” in which he stated that in early 1914 Germany’s Cardinal Faulhaber declared that in effect,

-"God was German."
+"God is German."

 "The Pope approves of Austria's harsh treatment of Serbia.
 He has no great opinion of the armies of Russia and France in the event of a war against Germany.
 The [Vatican] Secretary of State does not see when Austria could make war if she does not decide to do so now."